 One needs to know how to ride a horse and train a dog to do complex tasks, whether holding the herd together, or searching for lost sheep.
-It means possessing the knowledge to keep the animals safe from predators, to track, hunt, and shoot.
+Keeping animals safe from predators means possessing the knowledge to to track, hunt, trap, and shoot.
 Such skills are best learned from childhood too.